Best Russian Movies to Learn Russian

 Movies are an affordable and effortless means of acquiring a new language.

-You get immersed in what you are watching.
-That sort of engagement opens up your listening comprehension skills far more than you can imagine.
+You become immersed in what you are watching, and that engagement opens up your listening comprehension skills far more than you can imagine.

 In return, you start building your thematic vocabulary (or developing a speaking appetite) while grabbing your attention and leaving you entertained.